By: Frank Mattes

 Today, almost any B2B firm claims to be “customer-oriented”.
 However, only few firms have a rigorous and stringent system that integrates the “best” (B2B) customers into its innovation process – where “best” in this context is measured not by volume of sales but by contribution to the firm’s innovation.
 A lot of insight has been generated on how to engage consumers in the innovation process.
 There is also a growing body of knowledge about how to innovate openly on the R&D side of the innovation process.
 But little has been written up so far about how to systematically integrate B2B customers in the firm’s Open Innovation system. innovation-3’s Frank Mattes closes this gap by sharing some insights.

-It is now 10 years since Henry Chesbrough published his groundbreaking book on the “new imperative for creating and profiting from technology”.
+It is now more than a decade since Henry Chesbrough published his groundbreaking book on the “new imperative for creating and profiting from technology”.
 A lot of insight has been generated since then about how firms could win the innovation race by leveraging the expertise of a connected world with exponentially growing and globally distributed knowledge.

 Probably the largest part of material in this context addresses the question how consumers could be integrated into the innovation process: